EventStore/EventStore/docs/server/features/connectors/manage.md

 This page offers a detailed list of operations for effectively managing your connectors.

 ::: info
-This page uses the `logger-sink` connector as an example.
+This page uses the `serilog-sink` connector as an example.
 Replace `instanceTypeName` with the unique identifier of your chosen connector.
 For more information on the instance type name, refer to the [individual documentation](./sinks/) for each connector.
 :::

 <template>